cypher148/-Read_me-/README.md

 - 👋 Hi, I’m Basile
-- 👀 I’m interested in programming techniques
+- 👀 I’m interested in learning new things
 - 🌱 I’m currently learning C++,C# and Java
 - 💞️ I’m looking to collaborate on any projects in C++
-- 📫 Reach out on Basile100
+- 📫 Reach out to me on Basile100

 <!---
 Basile100/Basile100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.